zdegore/designproject3/README.md

 Code paths:

+Report with an overview of the entire project

 Both LEDControl folders are responsible for the swift app code

 -LEDcontrol.xcodeproj contains the files to run on Xcode which is not availale unless running on a mac device